iarcher367/StarMQ/README.md

 StarMQ
 ======

 StarMQ exposes two primary APIs for messaging via **SimpleBus** and **AdvancedBus**.
-The Simple API provides few configuration options as it assumes default behaviour for common use-cases.
+The Simple API makes assumptions about and exposes methods for common use cases.
+Despite these assumptions, it maintains a high level of flexibility by offering fluent configuration inputs.
 For fine-grained control, the Advanced API offers methods that correlate to RabbitMQ’s 0-9-1 implementation.

 ## Highlights
 - The internal messaging architecture supports the addition of pre- and post-processing steps.
 Example pre-processing steps include message encryption, compression, and authentication.
 These may be enabled via configuration at startup.
 At present, the only supported post-processing action is unsubscribing the current consumer.